-- (6) For all purposes of this Act, a person who sells any goods or services and accepts as full payment for those goods or services a charge by or on behalf of the buyer against a credit facility in terms of which a third person is the credit provider has not as a result of that transaction entered into a credit agreement with the person who issued that charge against the credit facility. - (7) In respect of an advertisement concerning credit, or in respect of a credit 60 agreement or proposed credit agreement to which this Act applies, if there is an inconsistency between a provision of this Act read with any relevant definition in section

-- (1), and a provision of sections 42 through 51 of the Electronic Communications and Transactions Act, 2002 (Act No. 25 of 2002)- - (a) the provisions of both Acts apply concurrently, to the extent that it is possible to apply and comply with one of the inconsistent provisions without contravening the second; and - (b) the provisions of this Act prevail to the extent that it is impossible to apply or comply with one of the inconsistent provisions without contravening the second.
+- (6) For the purposes of this Act, if a consumer pays fully or partially for goods or services through a charge against a credit facility, which is provided by a third party, the person who sells the goods or services is not regarded to have entered into a credit agreement with the consumer merely by virtue of that payment. - (7) In respect of an advertisement concerning credit, or in respect of a credit agreement or proposed credit agreement to which this Act applies, if there is an inconsistency between a provision of this Act read with any relevant definition in section (1), and a provision of sections 42 through 51 of the Electronic Communications and Transactions Act, 2002 (Act No. 25 of 2002)- - (a) the provisions of both Acts apply concurrently, to the extent that it is possible 10 to apply and comply with one of the inconsistent provisions without contravening the second; and - (b) the provisions of this Act prevail to the extent that it is impossible to apply or comply with one of the inconsistent provisions without contravening the second.